eslam-kliyeb/Problem--Solving/Data Structures/Data Structures.md

 ```
 -------------------------------------------------------
 ### 1.4 List `std::list` and `std::forward_list`

+List is a sequence container which takes constant time in inserting and removing elements.
+List in STL is implemented as Doubly Link List.
+The elements from List cannot be directly accessed.
+For example to access element of a particular position ,you have to iterate from a known position to that particular position.

 **Use for**
 * Insertion into the middle/beginning of the list
 * Efficient sorting (pointer swap vs. copying)